opalsecurity/terraform-provider-opal/docs/resources/resource.md

 - `app_id` (String) The ID of the app for the resource.
 Requires replacement if changed.
 - `name` (String) The name of the remote resource.
+- `request_configurations` (Attributes List) A list of configurations for requests to this resource.
+If not provided, the default request configuration will be used. (see [below for nested schema](#nestedatt--request_configurations))
 - `resource_type` (String) The type of the resource.
 Requires replacement if changed. ; must be one of ["AWS_IAM_ROLE", "AWS_EC2_INSTANCE", "AWS_EKS_CLUSTER", "AWS_RDS_POSTGRES_INSTANCE", "AWS_RDS_MYSQL_INSTANCE", "AWS_ACCOUNT", "AWS_SSO_PERMISSION_SET", "CUSTOM", "GCP_BUCKET", "GCP_COMPUTE_INSTANCE", "GCP_FOLDER", "GCP_GKE_CLUSTER", "GCP_PROJECT", "GCP_CLOUD_SQL_POSTGRES_INSTANCE", "GCP_CLOUD_SQL_MYSQL_INSTANCE", "GIT_HUB_REPO", "GIT_LAB_PROJECT", "GOOGLE_WORKSPACE_ROLE", "MONGO_INSTANCE", "MONGO_ATLAS_INSTANCE", "OKTA_APP", "OKTA_ROLE", "OPAL_ROLE", "PAGERDUTY_ROLE", "TAILSCALE_SSH", "SALESFORCE_PERMISSION_SET", "SALESFORCE_PROFILE", "SALESFORCE_ROLE", "WORKDAY_ROLE", "MYSQL_INSTANCE", "MARIADB_INSTANCE", "TELEPORT_ROLE"]
 - `visibility` (String) The visibility level of the entity. must be one of ["GLOBAL", "LIMITED"]